RonasIT/laravel-swagger/readme.md

 </p>

 ## Introduction
 This plugin is designed to generate documentation about your Rest API while passing the tests.
 Special Middleware installed on the Route generates Swagger-file after the successful completion of all tests.
-In addition this plugin is able to draw Swagger-template to display the generated documentation for a config.
+In addition, this plugin is able to draw Swagger-template to display the generated documentation for a config.
 ## Installation

 ### Composer